floweredscarf/su25/labs/lab17/index.md

 ![adjacency-matrix](img/adjacency-matrix.png)

-What will this matrix will look like for an *undirected* graph?
+If our above graph was *undirected* (i.e. for every edge between two vertices, there is another edge pointing the other way), what will this matrix will look like?
 Considering drawing out the matrix to look for patterns.

 ## Discussion: Representation